Herbs Are Powerful Medicine.

 VITAL SIGN 1: A potent herbal extract concentrate should have a strong taste . . .

 With any herbal product, the intensity of its flavor is a palpable measure of its potency.
-This makes it exceedingly easy to compare two brands: Taste-test as described below; it will will lead you to the stronger brand.
-Use that brand for better results.
-That is the one your patients want.
-“Concentrate” means really strong; so, with very few exceptions: if it doesn’t taste like much, it won’t do much.
+This makes it exceedingly easy to compare two brands.
+“Concentrate” means “really strong.”
+With very few exceptions: if it doesn’t taste like much, it won’t do much.
+Taste-test as described below; you’ll find the stronger brand and better results.
+Your patients will thank you.

 VITAL SIGN 2: A potent herbal extract concentrate should have a rich color . . .

-Let’s not be led to assume that a product is potent just because the herb specimen pictured in the seller’s ad looks potent; we’re testing a finished product, not a raw material: the two are worlds apart.
-When comparing 2 concentrate brands, the one with a darker color that is true to the herbs within, is likely more potent.
-It’s just one sign…
+Let’s not be led to assume that a product is potent just because the herb specimen pictured in the seller’s ad looks potent.
+A raw material and a finished product are worlds apart, and we’re testing the latter.
+When comparing 2 concentrate brands, the one with a darker color that is true to the herbs within is likely more potent.
+It’s just one sign.

 VITAL SIGN 3: A potent herbal extract concentrate should have a distinct fragrance . . .

+Fragrance is medicine.
 With aromatic/fragrant herbs, the therapeutic response is rapid and significant.
-Fragrance is medicine.
-If an ad states “best quality”, but you can’t smell fragrance in the bottle containing “concentrated” fragrant herbs, be wary, the herbs used may have been picture perfect at harvest, but evidently, they’re no longer potent.
-The industrial processing technique called “spray drying” does the most damage.
+If an ad states “best quality,” but you can’t smell fragrance in the bottle containing “concentrated” fragrant herbs, be wary— the herbs used may have been picture perfect at harvest, but evidently they’re no longer potent.
+The industrial processing technique called “spray drying” is mostly to blame.

 VITAL SIGN 4: A potent herbal extract concentrate should have oils you can feel . . .

 If a product label lists a substantial % of seeds (tao ren, xing ren, etc.) and/or rich natured herbs like tonics, you should notice an easily perceptible oily, viscus feel by simply rubbing the wet concentrate between two fingers.
-If you can’t feel oils, the brand’s effectiveness is minimal.
-If you do feel the oil when testing a moistened dry product (pill/powder), logically then, the concern is the oil’s rancidity level.
+If you can’t feel oils, the brand’s effectiveness has been compromised.
+If you do feel the oil when testing a moistened dry product (pill/powder), it’s logical that the oil’s level of rancidity must be carefully considered.

-Testing the herbal medicine we prescribe is essential because over-hyped, industrialized herbal extract concentrates of little or no clinical value plague the marketplace.
+As clinicians, testing the herbal medicine we prescribe is essential— especially in a marketplace plagued by over-hyped, industrially processed, herbal extract concentrates of little or no clinical value.
 A TCM practitioner can easily guess wrong and choose a product line that is weak, out of balance, and incapable, leading to years of mediocre practice and frustration.

 HOW TO TEST – ON ANY DRY OR LIQUID PRODUCT: